Mariposas-Inteligentes/cplusplus_transpiler/README.md

 ## **Unit tests**

-To run the all of the unit tests, you can execute the following command from the `src/tests` directory:
+To run the all of the unit tests (except for the parsing one), you can execute the following command from the `src/tests` directory:

 ``` bash
 python -m pytest